Cucumber Water Benefits and Recipes

-I remember the first time I had cucumber water.
-We checked into a hotel in Oregon and there was a lovely large urn at the front desk with cucumber and lemon floating in it.
+The first time we had cucumber water, we were checking into a hotel in Oregon and there was a lovely large urn at the front desk with cucumber and lemon floating in it.
 We were tired and thirsty after a long trip from east coast to west coast and the cucumber water was welcome and refreshing.

 Now whenever the garden is flourishing in cucumber, we make cucumber water at home.
 We don’t make it off season because organic cucumbers are too expensive.
 But when we have an abundant harvest, it’s a delightfully refreshing health tonic to sip on throughout the day.

-Cucumber water is a wonderful guilt-free summer treat that a toast to abundant gardens!
+Cucumber water is a wonderful guilt-free summer treat that’s a toast to abundant gardens!